Modernising legacy payment solutions for a market-leading payment services provider

 The Solution

-• migration of the workloads to Azure cloud using Azure DevOps into Kubernetes containers.
+• Migrating the workload to Azure using Kubernetes and containerisation.

 The Benefits